 New patients to the practice were asked to complete a medical history form which included their health conditions, current medication and allergies prior to their consultation and examination of their oral health with the dentist.
 The practice recorded the medical history information on the patient's electronic dental records for future reference.
 In addition, the dentists told us that they discussed patients' life styles and behaviours such as smoking and drinking and where appropriate offered them health promotion advice.
-This was recorded in the patient's records.
-We saw from the dental records we reviewed that at all subsequent appointments patients were always asked to review their medical history form.
+This was recorded in the patient's dental care records.
+We saw from the dental care records we reviewed that at all subsequent appointments patients were always asked to review their medical history form.
 This ensured the dentists were aware of the patients' present medical condition before offering or undertaking any treatment.
-The records showed that routine dental examinations included checks for gum disease and oral cancer had taken place.
+The records showed routine dental examinations included checks for gum disease and oral cancer had taken place.

-The partners told us that they always discussed the diagnosis with their patients and, where appropriate, offered them any options available for treatment and explained the costs.
-The partners also told us that they sent patients detailed treatment plans where complex procedures were being offered for patients to consider in their own time before making a decision.
-We saw from the dental records that these discussions took place and the options chosen and fees were also recorded.
+The dentists told us they always discussed the diagnosis with their patients and, where appropriate, offered them any options available for treatment and explained the costs.
+We saw from the dental records these discussions took place and the options chosen and fees were also recorded.
 Patients' oral health was monitored through follow-up appointments and these were scheduled in line with the National Institute for Health and Care Excellence (NICE) recommendations.

-Patients requiring specialist treatments that were not available at the practice were referred to other dental specialists.
+Patients requiring specialist treatments that were not available at the practice such as sedation and minor oral surgery were referred to other dental specialists at another dental practice located within the same building when appropriate and elsewhere if necessary.
 Their oral health was then monitored at the practice after the patient had been referred back to the practice.
+The registered manager explained there was a close working relationship between the practices in the building and this assisted in the effective referrals process.
 This helped ensure patients had the necessary post-procedure care and satisfactory outcomes.